Azure/azure-sdk-for-js/sdk/synapse/synapse-artifacts/README.md

 ## Azure Synapse Artifacts client library for JavaScript

-This package contains an isomorphic SDK for SparkClient.
+This package contains an isomorphic SDK for Artifacts.

 ## Getting started